snudatalab/PULL/README.md

-# Accurate Link Prediction for Edge-Incomplete Graphs via PU Learning
+# PULL

-This repository is the official implementation of Accurate Link Prediction for Edge-Incomplete Graphs via PU Learning (AAAI '25).
+This repository is the official implementation of [Accurate Link Prediction for Edge-Incomplete Graphs via PU Learning](https://datalab.snu.ac.kr/~ukang/papers/pullAAAI25.pdf) (AAAI '25).

 ## Abstract
 Given an edge-incomplete graph, how can we accurately find its missing links?